 Million of years ago, human life began on this earth.
 An ape-like creature started to walk on two legs like a human being, and then human beings developed into what we are now.

-They spread into different parts of the world, which lead to different types of races.
-White and Caucasian are two different races in which most people get confused and use it interchangeably many times.
+They spread into different parts of the world, leading to different races.
+White and Caucasian are two different races, in which most people get confused and use them interchangeably many times.

 Key Takeaways